Why Programmers And Coders Are Bad Traders

 Unfortunately, you can’t transfer this logic to the financial markets.
 The market doesn’t operate like this.
 The markets are non-stationary, evolve, and change all the time.
 Moreover, prices are often set by irrational participants.
 It’s a chaotic place that overreacts frequently.

-Markets are not based on logic – often news makes the price go completely counterintuitive ways.
+Markets are not based on logic – often news makes the price counterintuitive.

 We believe programmers/coders have it completely backward.
 You need to learn how to trade before you’ll ever have any use of any coding skills.